Split Shifting: An Avenue to Growth

 While every owner handles it differently, Jerry encouraged owners to do it incrementally, maybe even leaving some long-time, successful people alone.
 But he always stressed that ultimately, split shifting is designed to help the business, not hurt it.

 “It doesn’t mean fewer days,” Karen says.
 “It means shorter hours—condensing.”
 And with their clients in mind, J. Gordon is open from 7am to 7pm on Saturdays.

 “People who work at the board of trade, or doctors—they are up anyway.
 They’d rather come in early and get it over with,” she says.

 Implementing Split Shifting

-Chris Murphy, co-owner (with Javier Herrera) of three Maximum FX locations in the Austin, Texas, area, just started implementing split shifting a couple years ago.
+Chris Murphy, co-owner (with Javier Herrera) of three Maximum FX locations in the Austin, Texas, area, implemented split shifting a couple years ago.